Strathnairn

 What is the weighted average housing cost based on tenure mix in Strathnairn?

-Accounting for the local ownership mix, the weighted average monthly housing cost is approximately $2,016.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $2,016.
 This accounts for outright owners paying no housing costs, mortgage holders paying $2,191.0/month, and renters paying $2,230/month.

 How affordable is housing in Strathnairn relative to local incomes?